danielroelfs/danielroelfs.com/content/posts/2026-industry-tools-in-phd-orchestration/index.md

 Now, I know we all wished the workflow was this easy.
 Then the steps to rerun the analysis would be fairly simple and efficient.
 However, (and I speak from experience here), there are typically many scripts in each ELT and analysis step and they are interconnected.
 Some people are better than others at maintaining some level of organization{{< sidenote >}}I've seen people just dump all scripts (including work in progress or long redundant scripts) into a single project's directory and have a Markdown or Word document with some instructions on which scripts are connected to what next steps{{< /sidenote >}}.
 Neither me nor any of the other PhDs I knew were organized enough to be able to rerun the entire pipeline without manual intervention.

 This organization and automation is what orchestration tools help out with.
 With orchestration tools you can declare which scripts are dependent on which other scripts, you can organize the essential scripts into workflows, and rerun all steps in your pipeline in sequence where the later scripts only begin after the previous scripts (the dependencies) are finished successfully.
 It makes rerunning analysis a lot less taxing, more efficient, and it allows you to test analysis quicker and easier by changing parameters for a particular step and rerunning the steps in your workflow affected by that change.

+I know the HPC{{< sidenote >}}*High Performance Computing*, we were using the [Sigma2](https://www.sigma2.no/service/sensitive-data-services) infrastructure through the [*Tjenester for Sensitive Data* (TSD)](https://www.uio.no/english/services/it/research/sensitive-data/index.html){{< /sidenote >}} setup we would support building infrastructure for an orchestration tool (if they haven't already).
+I've been able to run it on my Raspian RaspberryPi and an old Intel Mac Mini, I know it will run on virtual machines on the HPC as well, offering a world of possibility for more efficient workflows.

 ## Now which orchestration tools are available?